 - Believe the app if it says the charger is broke.

 - You charge relatively quickly to 80%, then slow down, and slow down even more above 90%.

 - You might get charged $.40/minute if you don't leave when the charger is done - let's say you fall asleep.

 - I decided that if I might run over time (or needed a nap), I would just set the vehicle to charge to 100%.
 As stated, the charging slows down so much after 90%, you'll have plenty of time.

-- Have something to do other than eating while charging -- I think I gained five lbs -- either running errands, or just run and workout, or go through all the menus and getting to know your vehicle.
+- Have something to do while charging, either running errands or just going through all the menus and getting to know your vehicle.